dinngo/protocolink-contract/README.md

 ## Overview

 - Protocolink is a router system which consolidates protocol interactions within a secure Router/Agent architecture in a single transaction.
-- Protocolink is proficient in processing ERC20, ERC721, ERC1155 and lending positions.
+- Protocolink is proficient in processing ERC-20, ERC-721, ERC-1155 and lending positions.
 - Protocolink is protocol-agnostic.
-All protocol-related code (eg., the [Protocolink Logic](https://github.com/dinngo/protocolink-logics)) is defined outside of the contracts.
-Protocolink also offers an [API](https://app.gitbook.com/o/-MJ0tv29EsBtmEHq0z5Q/s/HuiitAfgh7HXRqRn5di2/integrate-api/overview) and a [SDK](https://app.gitbook.com/o/-MJ0tv29EsBtmEHq0z5Q/s/HuiitAfgh7HXRqRn5di2/integrate-js-sdk/overview) for developers to create transactions.
+All protocol-related code is defined in the [protocolink-logics](https://github.com/dinngo/protocolink-logics)) repository instead of in the contracts.
+Protocolink also offers an [API](https://docs.protocolink.com/integrate-api/overview) and a [SDK](https://docs.protocolink.com/integrate-js-sdk/overview) for developers to create transactions.

 More details can be found at [Protocolink Overview](https://docs.protocolink.com/).

 ## Contract

 When a user tries to execute a transaction:

 1. ERC-20 tokens are transferred through the [Permit2](https://github.com/Uniswap/permit2).
 1. The data is passed to an exclusive Agent through the Router.
 1. The Agent transfers tokens from the user and executes the data.